 To counter pervasive capitalist ideology, one can start by educating oneself and others about the superiority of socialist states’ environmental records.
 This has been demonstrated empirically for decades, but the data are presented in scandalously biased form, often scattered across the sciences and at times requiring technical knowledge for proper interpretation.
-Here, the main findings reported my recent book are summarised with respect to the USSR, as a main illustration.

 The first socialist state, the USSR, was at the forefront of ecologically sustainable development.
 Environmental issues were priorities even during the Russian Civil War.
 Under Bolshevik rule, ecology as a science thrived and became the most advanced in the scientific world.
 Environmentalist currents were intrinsic to state socialism, at times shaping national policies if not putting up successful grassroots pressures against environmentally destructive plans.
 Over a roughly seventy-year period, the net effects of such currents were constructive not only for the USSR, but for most of the socialist states that arose since.

 Many species were saved from the brink of extinction or protected by means of large preserves.
 Preserves were or have been expanded in number and areal extent over time, with some exceptions, and this enables the protection of entire ecosystems along with their diverse soils and surface waters.
 To make this possible, millions of people were or have been mobilised to environmental causes and educated formally and informally on the importance of environmental protection, leaving lasting legacies of environmental literacy and sensibility.